Asthma

 What happens to lung during an asthma attack?

-The airway mucosa (inner lining of airway) swells up and secrets thick mucus, which obstructs the airways.
+On exposure to Asthma triggers, airway mucous (inner lining of the airway) swells up and secretes thick mucus, which obstructs the airways.
 The muscles around the airway tighten making the airway narrower.
 All this makes breathing very difficult.

 If the doctor suspects asthma how will he confirm the diagnosis?